rorycl/genact/cmd/thinner/README.md

 The options for saving are:

-y : yes, save the segment
-l : yes, save the last part of the segment
-    (if there are more than 1 Agent responses, only grab the last one) n : no, don't save the sgement
+y : yes, save the conversation n : no, don't save the conversation